Valieiev/Diceus-test-task/README.md

     dotnet restore
 3. **Set API token**
-    In the Program.cs file, replace the token for OpenAIAPI(“your-api-key”)
+    In the Program.cs file, replace the token for OpenAIAPI(“your-api-key”) In the Program.cs file, replace the token for MindeeClient with ("02fb042ad045b9d7243a6358835f138d" and in the BotContext at line 52 accountName to "AValieiev") or ("a1817b236a2630ff50ff8aa1795cafc1" and in the BotContext at line 52 accountName to "WayneLaren") or create your own endpoint in Mindlee to analyze the vehicle certificate and retrieve the VIN.
 4. **Run the Bot**:
     dotnet run
 5. **Open Bot**: